ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Image Reconstruction Results of ViEEG

 \subsection{Stable Diffusion XL and IP-Adapter}

-To enable high-quality image reconstruction from EEG signals, we leverage Stable Diffusion XL (SDXL)\cite{podell2023sdxl}, a state-of-the-art generative model known for its ability to produce photorealistic and semantically rich images.
-To bridge the modality gap between neural signals and visual content, we incorporate the IP-Adapter\cite{ye2023ip}, which employs dual cross-attention modules to inject conditioning information into the denoising process.
-Specifically, we use CLIP-ViT-H/14~\cite{radford2021learning} to encode EEG-derived representations, enabling them to effectively influence the denoising path within the SDXL U-Net, thus guiding the model toward more precise and semantically coherent outputs.
+To enable high-quality image reconstruction from EEG, we leverage Stable Diffusion XL (SDXL)~\cite{podell2023sdxl}, a state-of-the-art generative model known for its ability to produce photorealistic and semantically rich images.
+To bridge the modality gap between neural signals and visual content, we incorporate the IP-Adapter~\cite{ye2023ip}, which employs dual cross-attention modules to inject conditioning information into the denoising process.
+Specifically, we use CLIP-ViT-H/14\footnote{https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K}~\cite{radford2021learning} to encode image representations, enabling them to effectively influence the denoising path within the SDXL, thus guiding the model toward more precise and semantically coherent outputs.

 For improved inference speed, we utilize SDXL-Turbo\footnote{https://huggingface.co/stabilityai/sdxl-turbo}, a streamlined version of SDXL optimized for rapid image generation.
 This variant maintains high visual fidelity while significantly reducing generation latency, making it well-suited for time-sensitive scenarios such as real-time brain signal decoding and neural interface applications.